 Causes of High or Positive Histone Antibody Levels

-1. Drug-Induced Lupus (Most Common Cause)
+1. Drug-Induced Lupus (Most Common)

 2. Systemic Lupus Erythematosus (SLE)